ST10479750/wede-part-1-poe/README.md

 - **Institution**: The Independent Institute of Education

 ## Project Overview
-This project involves designing and developing a professional website for Trinity Car Wash, a family-owned car wash business established in 2012 in Clayfield, Phoenix.
-The website aims to provide an online presence, enable service bookings, and reduce on-site waiting times through an online queue system.
+This project is a modern, interactive, and image-rich website for Trinity Car Wash, a family-owned business in Clayfield, Phoenix.
+The site features:
+- Custom local images for all services and sections
+- Animated, interactive images and logo
+- Clean, aesthetic layouts with responsive design
+- Easy navigation and booking
+- All content and images are user-managed and locally stored

 ## Website Goals and Objectives
 ### Goals: